moali5/cpsc349-project4/README.md

 -The following are the learning goals for this project:

-1-The following are the learning goals for this project:
-2-Working with HTML, CSS, and JavaScript
+1-Working with HTML, CSS, and JavaScript

-3-Configuring NPM scripts
+2-Configuring NPM scripts

-4-Working with event listeners and the Document Object Model 5-Configuring users and data storage through a back-end service 6-Working with a back-end service to store data from JavaScript 7-Designing and implementing a fully functioning web application 8-(Optionally) using React to simplify building a user interface
+3-Working with event listeners and the Document Object Model

+4-Configuring users and data storage through a back-end service

+5-Working with a back-end service to store data from JavaScript

+6-Designing and implementing a fully functioning web application

+7-(Optionally) using React to simplify building a user interface